FarrelMFajar/Projects/[Python, Power BI] Procurement Spending Analysis/README.md

-# Procurement Spending Analysis

 ## Background and Overview

-Wide World Importers is a wholesale novelty goods distributor.
+GYS Importer is a wholesale novelty goods distributor.
 The Procurement Board has requested the Data Analyst to review the company’s procurement data in order to understand spending trends from 2013 to 2016 and to formulate strategies to optimize future procurement spending.

 The company's procurement data, previously underutilized, holds the key to understanding our spending patterns, supplier dependencies, and operational inefficiencies.
 This analysis synthesizes this data to address the following key business questions: